 by Jill Eggleton

-The theft of learning time translates to ‘learning loss,’ and while ‘learning loss’ is not a new buzzword in education, the COVID-19 thief has given it a new meaning.
+The theft of learning time translates to ‘learning loss’ and other buzzwords such as ‘interrupted learning’ and ‘unfinished learning,’ to which the Covid-19 thief has given new meaning.

-This invisible thief ignited fear, forcing school closures and disrupting the education of students worldwide.
-Students lost time—time to consolidate and practice skills learned and time to build new competencies.
-While this time loss affected most students, it has been especially detrimental to those of lowest overall achievement.
+This invisible thief forced school closures and disrupted the education of students worldwide.
+Students lost time — time to consolidate and practice skills learned and time to build new competencies.
+While this time loss affected most students, it was especially detrimental to those of lowest overall achievement.

 Instead, it stirred up anxiety.
 Anxiety among parents who fear their child is below grade level.
 Anxiety for teachers who worry how to ‘bridge the gap,’ and anxiety for students who constantly hear they have lost something but are not sure what.